-The Associate Provost, in consultation with the Committee, will evaluate SRF applications and will typically inform the applicant of their decision within 10 days of the application.
+The Director of Faculty Development, in consultation with the Committee, will evaluate SRF applications and will typically inform the applicant of their decision within 10 days of the application.

 Please note: SRF awards are included in the accounting of an individual faculty member's cumulative ASC allocation (not to exceed the yearly and five-year limits).
-Also, in any given fiscal year, the Committee may exhaust its entire budget on conventional ASC grant applications, in which case SRF funds will not be available.
-Faculty are encouraged to check with the Chair of the Committee or the Associate Provost before completing an application to ensure that funds are still available to support an SRF request.
+Also, in any given fiscal year, the Committee may exhaust its entire budget on standard ASC grant applications, in which case SRF funds will not be available.
+Faculty are encouraged to check with the Chair of the Committee or the Director of

+Faculty Development before completing an application to ensure that funds are still available to support an SRF request.